gilbertramos/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Download and install PHP Manger Module and Rewirte Module.
 Go to the C Drive, and a create a new folder named PHP.
 Download the PHP zip folder and extract into the PHP folder on the C Drive.
 Then download and install the VC_redist.exe folder.
 Next download the mysql-5.5.62-win32.msi folder, and create a username and password during the install.
+Open the IIS as an Admin, this will open up the IIS Manager window.
+Then doulbe click on PHP Manager.
+Next click on "Register new PHP versions", browse to PHP on C drive then click on "php-cgi".
+Click on the name of the server, then click on "Restart" on the upper right of the window.
 </p>
 <br />